marianast97/Ethics_Project/README.md

 streamlit run Home.py
 ```

-This should open the app in your browser
+This should open the app in your browser for further exploration

 ---